snakster/cpp.react/README.md

 #### Signals

-Signals are time-varying reactive values, that can be combined to create reactive expressions.
+Signals are time-varying reactive values.
-These expressions are automatically recalculated whenever one of their dependent values changes.
+They can be combined to expressions to create new signals, which are automatically recalculated whenever one of their data dependencies changes.
+As such, they can be seen as self-updating variables.

 ```C++
 #include "react/Domain.h"